treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 ### Attend the intro to the sprints the night before

-Some projects list themselves on the [PyCon sprints page][the sprints] to note that they'll be attending the sprints.
+Some maintainers list their projects on the [PyCon sprints page][the sprints] to note that they'll be attending the sprints.
-Many projects don't get themselves on that page and instead just announce their project during **the sprint pitches after** the main conference closing, on the last day of talks (Sunday).
+Some maintainers simply announce their project during **the sprint pitches after** the main conference closing, on the last day of talks (Sunday).
-Just after the main conference closing, dozens of project maintainers will walk up on the big stage to give an elevator pitch for the project they're sprinting on, with each pitch taking about a minute.
+If you are looking for a project, stick around after the last talk of the day and dozens of maintainers will walk up on the big stage to give an elevator pitch for the project they're sprinting on, with each pitch taking about a minute.

-During the sprint pitches, each project maintainer will often talk about what their project is and what kind of help they're most in need of (fitting as much as they can in the very few seconds they have).
+During the sprint pitches, each maintainer will talk about what their project is, what kind of help they're most in need of (fitting as much as they can in the very few seconds they have) and generally close with some commentary on whether their project is a good fit for newcomers.

-You certainly don't have to attend the sprint pitches, but doing so will increase your chances of hearing about **a project that you'd actually really like to work on** (sometimes that might even be a project that only decided to sprint hours earlier).
+You certainly don't have to attend the sprint pitches, but doing so will increase your chances of hearing about **a project that you'd actually like to work on**.

 Another thing to pay attention to on the last day of talks is the hands-on **Intro to Sprinting tutorial** on Sunday evening.
-The Intro to Sprinting tutorial is open to walk-ins (first-come, first-served) and is also after the main conference closing so you won't need to miss any talks.
+The Intro to Sprinting tutorial is open to walk-ins (first-come, first-served) and is purposely held after the main conference closing so you won't need to miss any talks.

 Last year the Intro to Sprinting tutorial room filled up pretty quickly, so rest assured you won't be alone.
-And do try to get the Intro to Sprinting in your calendar (once the room and time are announced) and show up on-time if you can.
+Definitely try to get the Intro to Sprinting workshop on your calendar (once the room and time are announced) and show up on-time if you can.

 ### Try to prepare yourself for the setup time